-Heart shaped pancakes with fresh fruit and whipped cream served with pink strawberry is sure to be a hit for breakfast.
+Heart shaped pancakes with fresh fruit and whipped cream served with pink strawberry are sure to be a hit for breakfast.

 Cuddle together on the couch and watch Be My Valentine, Charlie Brown.
 Here is a list of special Valentine’s children books to read while you’re cozied up on the couch together too: